spuddermax/linux-volume-osd/README.md

 2. Modifying CSS styles within these templates
 3. Creating new templates for different types of notifications

+When customizing templates, be mindful of:
+- Template dimensions should fit within the window size defined in `osd_settings.json`
+- CSS width/height properties in templates should be adjusted accordingly
+- If you create templates of varying sizes, you may need to adjust window dimensions in settings

-The content div in `index.html` controls the main dimensions of the OSD window.
+The content div in `index.html` provides the base structure, while specific templates (like `volume.html`) define the actual content displayed.

 ## Window Positioning

 The OSD will automatically:
 - Appear on the screen where your cursor is currently located
 - Position itself according to the x_offset and y_offset values in the settings file
-- Resize itself based on the content of the template
+- Use fixed dimensions based on window_width and window_height in the settings file

 Positioning Guide:
 - Center (both axes): x_offset=0, y_offset=0
 - Top-right corner: x_offset=40, y_offset=-40
 - Bottom-left corner: x_offset=-40, y_offset=40

+You can adjust the window dimensions in the settings file to accommodate your templates.
+The window size will update on the next OSD display without requiring a server restart.

 ## Key Bindings